Welcome to today's edition of the Rush 24-7 podcast.

 Friend sent me a note last night.

-He said, Man, I don't know how you deal with this.
+He said, man, I don't know how you deal with this.

-It just now people on our side are starting to take it out of context.
+Now people on our side are starting to take it out of context.

 And I wrote it back.